LewisCM14/rock-paper-scissors/README.md

 Rock, Paper, Scissors, Lizard, Spock!
 Is an interactive game hosted in the web browser, making use of several technologies to create a positive experience for the user.

 Its primary goal is to provide enjoyment whilst also highlighting, a perhaps little known, modern adaptation of a classic game.
-It creates a competitive element through use of a time limit to the game and a high score stored in the local storage of the browser.
+It creates a competitive element through the use of a time limit to the game play and a high score stored in the local storage of the browser.

 ![readme hero image](/assets/images/hero.png)
 ## User Experience (UX)

 - **User Stories**

-    *The site works off the assumption, the user is already aware of the classic game, Rock, Paper, Scissors.*
+    *The site works off the assumption the user is already aware of the classic game: Rock, Paper, Scissors.*

     + **First Time Visitor Goals**

         A. Remind the user of the rules for the classic game type.

-        B. Demonstrate how to the two moves of the modern game type have been incorporated.
+        B. Demonstrate how to the two new moves of the modern game type have been incorporated.

         C. Be encouraged to set a high score.